-The professional sport industry has undergone a major revolution in recent years.
-The commercial development of the most popular competitions has prompted an increasing number of stakeholder organisations to take an interest in international sport, calling into question its traditional mode of governance.
+The professional sports industry has undergone a major revolution in recent years.
+The commercial development of the most popular competitions has prompted an increasing number of organisations to take an interest in sport, calling into question its traditional mode of governance.

-Today, with a growing political, economic, societal and ecological impact in the world, global sport industry leaders have to take concerted and sustainable decisions and collaborate with their main stakeholders to find solutions to the rising challenges and develop a sustainable governance mode.
+Today, with the sports industry’s growing political, economic, societal and ecological impact in the world, leaders in the industry are required to take concerted and sustainable decisions and collaborate with their main stakeholders to find solutions to challenges and develop a sustainable mode of governance.

-Global collaboration, anticipation and ethics will be key to a sustainable sport governance and to keep the sport passion alive.
+Global collaboration, anticipation and ethics will be the key to sustainable sport governance and to keeping passion for sport alive.

 UNIQUENESS OF THE PROGRAMME